-TURRET section
+TURRET / MAGAZINE section

-The TURRET program section defines the assignment of the tool carrier.
-For every assigned turret pocket, the tool ID number is entered.
-For multipoint tools, every cutting edge is entered in the turret list.
+The TURRET or MAGAZINE program section defines the assignment of the tool carrier.
+For every assigned pocket, the tool ID number is entered.
+For multipoint tools, every cutting edge is entered in the list.

-If you do not program the TURRET, the tools entered in the tool list of the Machine operating mode will be used.
+If you program neither the TURRET nor the MAGAZINE, the tools entered in the tool list of the Machine operating mode will be used.